micycle1/PeasyGradients/README.md

 Here, `blackToWhite` is a 1D gradient with two equidistant colour stops — black is at *0.00*, and white is at *1.00*.

 ### Rendering a 2D gradient
 Merely instantiating a 1D gradient doesn't draw anything.
-How should this spectrum be 1D drawn?
+How should this 1D spectrum be drawn?
 Do we want to render a black-to-white linear gradient?
 A black-to-white radial gradient?
 Or something else?
 This is where the *PeasyGradients* class comes in.
-We pass a gradient to one of a variety of methods to draw a 2D gradient
+We pass a `Gradient` (here, the `blackToWhite` 1D gradient) to one of a variety of methods to draw a 2D gradient.
-`blackToWhite` gradient

 ```
 PeasyGradients peasyGradients;